jwodder/versioningit/README.rst

 - Can alternatively be used as a library for use in ``setup.py`` or the like, in case you don't want to or can't configure it via ``pyproject.toml``

-- Can alternatively place your configuration in ``versioningit.toml`` for non-Python projects

 - The only thing it does is calculate your version and optionally write it to a file; there's no overriding of your sdist contents based on what's in your